BrianGeneWong/CSE320HW4/README.md

 Part3
 Functions are defined in part3.c
+There is a main function in part3.c, please do not include in other files. main() was simply to test my code and to get rid of compiler errors.
 For part3, please call cse320_settimer before calling cse320_fork().
 We will keep our pids in an array so that every n seconds, we can iterate through the array and waitpid() everything insde.